-- 19.18.
-In accordance with the Zoning Ordinance, §5.11.4, the Project shall include 103 affordable housing units (the "Inclusionary Units"), as follows: - a.
-88 of the residential units in the Project shall be made available to households earning at or below 80% of Area Median Income (AMI), as designated by the U.S. Department of Housing and Urban Development, adjusted for household size for the Boston-Cambridge-Quincy, MA-NH HMFA ("Tier 1 Units").
+- 19. In accordance with the Zoning Ordinance, §5.11.4, 17.5% of the dwelling units in the Project shall be affordable housing units (the "Inclusionary Units"), as follows: - a.
+15% of the dwelling units in the Project shall be made available to households earning at or below 80% of Area Median Income (AMI), as designated by the U.S. Department of Housing and Urban Development, adjusted for household size for the Boston-Cambridge-Quincy, MA-NH HMFA ("Tier 1 Units").
 Three (3) of these Tier 1 Units must be affordable to households earning at or below 50% of AMI.
 The breakdown of the three units at greater affordability shall be two 3-bedroom units and one 2-bedroom unit.
-The AMI used for establishing rent and income limits for the Tier 1 Units must average no more than 65% AMI; -Aalternatively, at least 50% of the Tier 1 Units may be priced for households having incomes at 50% of AMI and the remaining Tier 1 Units priced for households at 80% of AMI. - b.
-15 of the residential units in the Project shall be affordable to households earning greater than 80%, but at or below 110% of AMI, as designated by the U.S. Department of Housing and Urban Development, adjusted for household size for the Boston-Cambridge-Quincy, MA-NH HMFA ("Tier 2 Units"). - 20.19.
-The Petitioner, the Project, and the Inclusionary Units shall comply with all applicable inclusionary zoning provisions of the Zoning Ordinance, §5.11, in effect as of the date of this Special Permit/Site Plan Approval, regardless of whether such requirements are set forth herein.
-The Project is not required to comply with the Zoning Ordinance provision, effective January 1, 2021, changing the requirements for projects with 100 or more residential units. - 21.20.
-The bedroom mix of the Inclusionary Units shall be equal to the bedroom mix of the market-rate units in the Project.
+The AMI used for establishing rent and income limits for the Tier 1 Units must average no more than 65% AMI; alternatively, at least 50% of the Tier 1 Units may be priced for households having incomes at 50% of AMI and the remaining Tier 1 Units priced for households at 80% of AMI. - b.
+2.5% of the dwelling units in the Project shall be affordable to households earning greater than 80%, but at or below 110% of AMI, as designated by the U.S. Department of Housing and Urban Development, adjusted for household size for the Boston-Cambridge-Quincy, MA-NH HMFA ("Tier 2 Units"). - c.
+The Petitioner agrees that if the Project's inclusionary zoning requirement results in a fraction of a unit less than 0.5, it will provide one Inclusionary Unit to capture that fraction.

+- 20. The Petitioner, the Project, and the Inclusionary Units shall comply with all applicable inclusionary zoning provisions of the Zoning Ordinance, §5.11, in effect as of the date of this Special Permit/Site Plan Approval, regardless of whether such requirements are set forth herein.
+The Project is not required to comply with the Zoning Ordinance provision, effective January 1, 2021, changing the requirements for projects with 100 or more dwelling units. - 21.
+The bedroom mix of the Inclusionary Units shall be proportionate to the bedroom mix of the market-rate units in the Project.
 The proposed mix of the Inclusionary Units is: